Clan Amir 03-12

 Using carbon filament and Kevlar as a start point he invents Nolar.
-Much stronger, lighter, and versatile than Kevlar; also cheaper to make.
+Much stronger, lighter, and versatile than Kevlar as well as being cheaper to make.
 So strong and cheap it’s soon used in a wide range of products as a steel substitute.
-Using Nolar reduces steel imports which improves the local economy and the balance of trade figures.
+Using Nolar reduces steel imports which improves the local economy as well as the balance of trade figures.
 Nolar reinforcing rods for building with cement, Nolar cases for appliances and cars.
 See-through Nolar windows for security installations.
 Within months the company created to market Nolar makes many millions.
 Sadly, Nolar isn’t quite good enough for the yacht, so an improved version is needed and made.
-Nolar Two is only 2.5% dearer and used to build the yacht.
+Nolar Two is only two and a half percent dearer to make, so he uses it to build the yacht.

 This series are trimaran hulls made of Nolar Two, later there are Nolar Three variants.
 Both use twin water jet engines mounted in the rear of the main hull.
 The engine size varies with the intended use and maximum speed wanted for the vessel, four engine sizes are offered for use.
-Overall length is twenty-six metres and overall width is nineteen metres.
+Overall length is twenty-six metres with an overall width of nineteen metres.
 The main hull is six metres wide with side hulls of three and a half metres wide by fifteen and a half metres long.
 Inter-hull gaps are three metres.
 The rear wall of all three hulls are in a line.
-There are no rails on the deck, but there are bulwarks angled back at thirty degrees to a height of one and a quarter metres off the deck with drain holes in them at deck level.
+There are no rails on the deck, but there are bulwarks angled back at thirty degrees to a height of one and a quarter metres above the deck with drain holes in them at deck level.
 The bridge is over the third quarter of the main hull, about sixteen and a half metres back from the bow.
 It’s seven and a half metres deep and six metres wide.
-The inside deck height is two and a half metres, except the main cabin which is three metres.
-The main hull draws two metres of water and the side hulls draw one metre.
+The inside deck height is two and a half metres, except for the main cabin which is three metres.
+The main hull draws two metres of water while the side hulls draw one metre.
 The almost flat front deck stretches over the three hulls for ten and a half metres before sloping up to the bridge roof at an angle of thirty degrees.
 A curved deck wall angles around the sides for seven metres, also sloping to the bridge to give the ship a streamlined look (like a flying saucer from the front) that also sheds excess water with ease.
-The engine room is in the rear of the main hull and the rear deck is only one metre above sea level here.
-Exterior hatches open outward and have water tight double seals when locked shut.
+The engine room is in the rear of the main hull, and the rear deck is only one metre above sea level there.
+Exterior hatches open outward, and they all have water tight double seals when locked shut.